bobbyjim/cargocult/README.md

 # I. Xenober16
-"A mundane transpiler for annoying times"

-In short, this is for transpiling to something like cc65 or Prog8.
+This is a retro-aesthetic language for transpiling to something like cc65 or Prog8.

-Retro aesthetics, inspired by Oberon's readability and structure combined with COBOL's division-based organization.
+It is inspired by Oberon's syntax combined with COBOL's division-based organization.

 The AST is, for all practical purposes, the Intermediate Representation.
 I only need the AST Intermediate Representation > Code to be structurally and semantically valid.